A Tripartite Model for Local Services?

 Condensing local government to the deliverer of place-based services by removing people services, the sector can depoliticise services for vulnerable people and in so doing reduce the risk of the ‘post code lottery’ for these services.

 Whilst we put forward this thinking, Human Engine is neither an advocate nor an opponent of such a model – we simply hope to facilitate debate.
-There are benefits and dis-benefits to this approach which we will discuss throughout a series of articles over the coming weeks.
-The articles take each of the three elements of the tripartite model, give further explanations for service delivery and the discuss precedent to suggest the possibility of success.
+There are benefits and dis-benefits to this approach which have been and continue to be discussed is policy circles and industry press.
+Drop us a comment with your thoughts.